Andrea Montermini: Career

-Montermini raced in Formula 3 in 1989, taking second place in the Monaco GP support race and 4th in the Italian F3 Championship.
+Montermini raced in Formula 3 in 1989, taking second place in the Monaco GP support race and fourth in the Italian F3 Championship.
 He then moved up to Formula 3000, racing for three seasons before finally taking second place in the 1992 season, winning three rounds while driving for the Il Barone Rampante team.

 Montermini driving for Pacific Racing at the 1995 British Grand Prix.

 Montermini driving for Forti at the 1996 San Marino Grand Prix.

-He participated in 29 Formula One Grands Prix, debuting on 29 May 1994 for Simtek, replacing Roland Ratzenberger, who had been killed during qualifying for the 1994 San Marino Grand Prix.
+Montermini participated in 29 Formula One Grands Prix, debuting on 29 May 1994 for Simtek, replacing Roland Ratzenberger, who had been killed during qualifying for the 1994 San Marino Grand Prix.
 Montermini himself crashed heavily in practice for the 1994 Spanish Grand Prix, breaking his left heel and his right foot.
 He returned to Formula One the next season, with the Pacific Grand Prix team, and drove for Forti in 1996 alongside countryman Luca Badoer until the team folded.
-For the 1997 season Montermini was signed as test driver for the MasterCard Lola team, but it folded after one race.
+For the 1997 season, Montermini was signed as test driver for the MasterCard Lola team, but it folded after one race.
 He scored no points in his Formula One career.
 As of 2024, he holds the record for the shortest F1 driver of all time, at a height of 1.57m (5ft 1in) tall.

-He competed in the American Champ Car series three different seasons: 1993-1994 and 1999.
-He scored a 4th place at Detroit in his first season, driving for the underfunded Euromotorsport team.
+Montermini competed in the American Champ Car series three different seasons: 1993–1994 and 1999.
+He scored a fourth place at Detroit in his first season, driving for the underfunded Euromotorsport team.
 In 1999 he drove a few events for Dan Gurney in Gurney's last season of team ownership.
 When others such as Alex Barron, Gualter Salles and Raul Boesel were replaced, he filled in and scored a best finish of 11th in Vancouver.

-He raced in the 2001 24 Hours of Daytona, but has primarily raced in the FIA GT Championship, mostly in Ferrari cars.
+Montermini raced in the 2001 24 Hours of Daytona, but has primarily raced in the FIA GT Championship, mostly in Ferrari cars.
 He has taken two class wins and four further class podiums.
-In 2006 he has occasionally raced alongside Jarek Janis and Sascha Bert in a Saleen ran by the Zakspeed team.
-In 2007 he won the International GT Open's GTA class, driving a Ferrari 430 for Scuderia Playteam alongside co-champion Michele Maceratesi, the duo becoming overall champions the following season.
+In 2006, he has occasionally raced alongside Jarek Janis and Sascha Bert in a Saleen ran by the Zakspeed team.
+In 2007, he won the International GT Open's GTA class, driving a Ferrari 430 for Scuderia Playteam alongside co-champion Michele Maceratesi, the duo becoming overall champions the following season.
 He won a second overall championship title in 2013.
+In 2010 he also won the Italian GT Championship in the GT2 class.